rguigoures/jekyll-now/_posts/2018-06-10-percentage-evaluation.md

 Bootstrapping is simple and intuitive but sampling is a pretty heavy process for evaluating a percentage.

-**Question**: Is there a way to compute directly the confidence using the numbers of surveyed persons and the percentage?
+**Question**: Is there a way to compute directly the confidence using the numbers of surveyed persons and the calculated percentage?

 Of course, there is!
 This is called the binomial estimator.